51Degrees/specifications/device-detection-specification/usage-examples.md

 There are several different ways that a Pipeline might be created.
 However, once created, usage SHOULD be as similar as possible.
-In particular, a cloud Pipeline MUST be a drop-in replacement for an on-premise Pipeline for performing Device Detection and querying the results.
+In particular, a cloud Engine MUST be a drop-in replacement for an on-premise Engine for performing Device Detection and querying the results.

 Creating an on-premise Device Detection Pipeline in code: